sagiegurari/duckscript/docs/_includes/content.md

 ```

 That's it!<br>
-Unless you want to provide your own custom SDK, prepopulate the runtime context with custom variables/state or
+Unless you want to provide your own custom SDK, pre populate the runtime context with custom variables/state or
 pull information out of the context after invocation than those 3 lines of code is all you need to do.<br>
 Let's go over it line by line.<br>